osequi/react-best-practices/thinking-in-react.md

 # Thinking in React

-[Thinking in React](https://reactjs.org/docs/thinking-in-react.html) is Facebook's opinion on how "to build big, fast Web apps with JavaScript."
+Thinking in React[^1] is Facebook's opinion on how "to build big, fast Web apps with JavaScript."

 The knowledge distilled here comes from building their own Facebook and Instagram products.